ZevFine/Noise_Reduction_CS506/README.md

 ## 5.3 Denoising Goals

-For High Noise (intensity_3.0):
+For high speckle noise conditions (intensity_3.0), denoising goals were defined based on its multiplicative nature and more moderate initial degradation compared to impulse noise:

-**PSNR:** Achieve 18–22 dB (recovery from 12.74 dB)
+- **PSNR Target: 18–22 dB (Recovery from 12.74 dB)**
+  - **Goal:**
-Goal: 5–9 dB improvement
+    - Achieve a 5–9 dB improvement
+  - **Rationale:**
+    - Speckle noise preserves more signal structure than impulse noise
+    - Higher recovery is therefore realistically achievable

-**SSIM:** Achieve 0.65–0.80 (recovery from 0.45)
+- **SSIM Target: 0.65–0.80 (Recovery from 0.45)**
+  - **Goal:**
-Goal: Restore to near-moderate quality
+    - Restore to near-moderate perceptual quality

-**MSE:** Reduce to 1,000–2,000 (from 4,458.96)
+  - **Rationale:**
+    - Structural degradation is present but not catastrophic
+    - Values above 0.65 indicate meaningful texture consistency

+- **MSE Target: 1,000–2,000 (From 4,458.96)**
+  - **Goal:**
-Goal: 55–78% reduction
+    - Achieve a 55–78% reduction in reconstruction error
-More optimistic than salt & pepper due to better starting metrics

-**Entropy Difference:** Maintain below 0.40 (from 0.34)
+  - **Rationale:**
+    - Speckle noise introduces controlled, correlated error
+    - Larger proportional reductions are feasible relative to salt and pepper

+- **Entropy Difference Target: < 0.40 (From 0.34)**
+  - **Goal:**
-Goal: Preserve already-good information structure
+    - Preserve the already stable information structure
-Avoid introducing artifacts
+  - **Rationale:**
+    - Speckle maintains spatial organization better than impulse noise
+    - Aggressive filtering risks artificial texture suppression

 ---